-Search engines like Google are constantly updating their algorithms (Page Rankings) to provide users with useful search results.
-It is important to understand how these systems work to ensure that your business is being shown to the right people who are looking for the right things.
+Local SEO like Google are constantly updating their algorithms (Page Rankings) to provide users with useful search results.
+It is important to undestand how these systems work to ensure that your business is being shown to the right people who are looking for the right things.

-Use local listings from Google, Yahoo and Bing.
-Make sure that your business is featured on all three and that you are using up to date contact information, physical address information, operation hours and photos on your Google Places account.
-These are all essential tools for local SEO.
-It is these listings which are used to source the local businesses which are often displayed, complete with contact information and a map, at the top of Google searches.
+Using local listings from Google, Yahoo and Bing are all essential tools for local SEO.
+So ensure that your business is featured on all three search engines and that you are using up to date contact information, physical address information, operation hours and photos on your accounts.
+Those which are used to source the local businesses are often displayed complete with contact information and a map at the top of Google searches.

-Google Maps – Google Maps has recently had a makeover that has brought optimised Google+ pages back into the spotlight again.
+Google Maps – Google Maps has had a makeover that has brought optimised Google pages back into the spotlight again.
 The viewer has the option to find business results within a Google Maps search via ‘Top reviewers’ and ‘Your circles‘.
-Clicking the option ‘Top reviewers’ gives you places that have been reviewed by experts on Google+, while the option ‘Your circles’ shows places that are recommended by people in your circles.
+Clicking the option ‘Top reviewers’ gives you places that have been reviewed by experts on Google Business, while the option ‘Your circles’ shows places that are recommended by people in your circles.

 • Using photos of the place of business section.